magneticio/vamp.io/content/events/webinar_5_release_strategies_you_should_know.md

 Your hosts for this webinar are Jason Griffin (Head of Customer Engineering) and Joey Compeer (Marketing Manager).

-The on-demand replay is available y registering here, when viewing please fast forward to 3.35 to the appropriate start of the webinar.
+The on-demand replay is available by registering here, when viewing please fast forward to 3.35 to the appropriate start of the webinar.

 PS - all attendees make a chance to win a free Vamp t-shirt!🚀